damianmoore/docker-letsencrypt-cron/README.md

 docker exec letsencrypt STAGING=1 python /run_letsencrypt.py
 ```

 At 3AM every day, a cron job will start the script, renewing the certificates that have less than 28 days remaining.
+Note that most servers will not automatically notice when the certificate file changes so you will need to restart or reload them (e.g. via cron).

 # More information